This post was formerly called “Why doesn’t Vio ask me to dance and/or when she does why is it so hard to Revel with her?”

 If you have either of these questions, I’m very happy because it means you are attracted to something about my leading and you want to participate.

-- I am looking for your willingness to listen and feel.
+- I am looking for your willingness to listen to things you haven’t heard before.
 If you are going to do an ocho no matter what I lead, then it’s hard for me to be interested.
 When I dance I use the entire tango lexicon.
 If you’ve been dancing longer than 6 months you should be familiar with it too.
-I expect you to be open to experiencing something you hav never done before.
+I expect you to be open to experiencing something you have never done before.
 (If I was a man I might be more interested in charming, snuggling, or seducing you, but I want to dance with you!)

 - I need you to project, not step.
 Projecting is pointing your toe in the direction you perceive is next without moving your body/axis.
 To project requires that you flex your hips so you can hold your base where you are without allowing your projection to drag you off your bse.
 If you project at the beginning and end of every step, I can lead all sorts of things you haven’t followed before.
 If you dive immediately (or fall) into the next step, you are leading and I am chasing you around the dance floor.
 (If I were to try to hold you back, I would introduce so much tension in the embrace that it would then be impossible for me to clearly lead the next thing I want to do, so it defeats the purpose and damages up my leading technique.)
 I want you to forget about stepping and only think about projecting for as long as possible.
 If you do this, you will find that you set leaders free.

 - I don’t want you to pivot unless I lead it.
 When you pivot automatically you break the connection and impose an arbitrary direction.
-The pivot is part of your preparation for the next projection, once it’s been led.
-Unless I give you continuous pull or impulse to carry you through multiple steps, at the end of each step, just prolong your second projection and stretch your muscles, holding yourself in your new base without changing your orientation.
+The pivot is part of your preparation for the next projection, once it’s been marked.
+Unless I give you continuous pull or impulse to carry you through multiple steps, at the end of each step, just prolong your second projection and stcontractretch your muscles, holding yourself on your new base without changing your orientation.

 Musicality would be nice.
-When I do lead you to transfer weight I lead you toward the note, but you’ll need to get there.
+When I do mark you to transfer weight I lead you toward the note, but you’ll need to get there.